 Don’t get me wrong, in most cases, I’ll take my 1911 over a recurve or even a compound bow any day if I have to choose one or the other and don’t know the situation, but as they taught me in most of the weapons training courses I’ve been to, a gun is just a tool; you are the weapon.
 Each tool has advantages and disadvantages and you have to use the right tool for the right job.
 Keep in mind though, a bow probably isn’t gonna make a good home defense weapon.

 One of the biggest issues I always saw with archery (other than the fact you’re not gonna conceal it very easily) is that you can’t shoot very fast and you have to be pretty much standing still to hit anything.
 Then I saw this video.
-Holy shit.
+Holy crap.
 Before I go on, you gotta watch this:

 Did you see that?
 There goes the whole you-can’t-shoot-like-that-dude-on-Lord-of-the-Rings argument.
 That Lars dude is a painter by the way and just started learning how to shoot this way a few years ago.
 Imagine if you spent the same amount of time learning this that you spend on memorizing baseball statistics?
 Amazing.
 This isn’t the Lars Anderson AZ Diamondback dude either, by the way in case you were considering enshrining his rookie card in platinum.